sww1235/Dream-Home-wizards-tower/README.md

 Additional RGBW tape under the lip of the stairs/RGBW led spots mounted on the wire of the railings.

+For other floors and providing additional illumination on ground floor (or replacing the above depending on cost), are custom built RGBAW led fixtures.
+These contain an arduino and sensors and use POE for data and power.
+Sensors
+include:

+-   Thermal (wet and dry bulb)
+-   humidity
+-   air quality (co2, o2, co, other polutants and gasses, ideally a wide spectrum sensor)
+-   presence detection (Ultrasonic, infrared, radar)
+-   light levels

+They might also contain additional connections for switches or door/window position sensors.

 ## General Technology